ayucd/why-would-you-do-that/README.md

 # Project Timeline
 #### WEEK 1: Reading about altruism and reciprocal altruism.
 #### WEEK 2: Reading about the evolutionary game theory, learning how to work with Pytorch.
-#### WEEK 3: Designing a model where agents evolve on certain principles pertaining to reciprocal altruism.
+#### WEEK 3: Designing a model where agents evolve based on certain rules pertaining to reciprocal altruism.
 #### WEEK 4: Encoding this model on Python.